 - Where do I go to get tickets for Lyceum and SAB events?

-Where is the Center for Student Involvement (CSI) located?
+Where is the Union & Involvement Services (U&I) located?

 What is the Student Involvement Complex and when is it open?

-I hear that CSI has equipment that I can rent for an event.
+I hear that U&I has equipment that I can rent for an event.
 Where do I go to rent the equipment and what type of items are available?

 How can I publicize on campus?

-Posting: Chartered student organizations must submit one copy of the material to the Center for Student Involvement (CSI) and have all materials stamped for approval before posting.
-University Offices and Departments do not have to submit a poster to the CSI for approval, but should have the name of the sponsoring office or department clearly listed on the poster.
+University Offices and Departments do not have to submit a poster to the U&I for approval, but should have the name of the sponsoring office or department clearly listed on the poster.
 If you are looking to hang posters in the residence halls, Residence Life (located in MO Hall) will also need to approve the posters.
-The posters must list a sponsor, time, date and location of the event.
+The posters must list a sponsor, contact information, time, date and location of the event.
 Materials promoting the consumption of alcohol, tobacco, or any illegal substance may not be posted on campus.
 Profanity, obscenity, and the promotion of illegal acts are also prohibited.

-Banners: To make a banner, you need a twin size flat sheet and 50ft of cotton rope (both of which you can purchase from the CSI).
+Banners: To make a banner, you need a twin size flat sheet and 50ft of cotton rope (both of which you can purchase from the U&I).
 You need to create your design and then trace it onto your sheet.
-If you do not feel comfortable free handing your design, you can reserve the CSI opaque projector located in the CSI Conference Room.
+If you do not feel comfortable free handing your design, you can reserve the U&I opaque projector located in the U&I Conference Room.
 No banner painting is allowed in the Student Union Building, so you will have to paint your banner in an alternative location.
-After the banner is painted, you need to bring it to the CSI for approval and complete an Approval Form which you will take to the Physical Plant along with your banner for hanging.
+After the banner is painted, you need to bring it to the U&I for approval and complete an Approval Form which you will take to the Physical Plant along with your banner for hanging.

 Chalking: Writing with chalk on suggested areas is permitted by recognized student organizations, departments, and offices to advertise events of campus-wide interest.
 The sponsor of an event, date, time, and location of event must be included in all chalking.
 Specific areas are designated as no chalking areas.
 These include: Walls, trash cans, buildings, steps, bricks, vertical surfaces, trees and pillars of buildings.
 All chalking should be done in areas and on surfaces that can easily be rinsed by rain.

 Handbilling/Mailbox stuffing: Mail for chartered student organizations may be placed in the mailboxes in the Student Involvement Complex.
-CSI staff does not regulate commercial mail; therefore, outside vendors or non University businesses, are able to distribute information to students in this manner.
+U&I staff does not regulate commercial mail; therefore, outside vendors or non-University businesses, are able to distribute information to students in this manner.

-For more specific questions regarding publicizing on campus, please contact the CSI with questions.
+For more specific questions regarding publicizing on campus, please contact the U&I with questions.

 Where are the organization mailboxes?